vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/user-guide/vcf-certificate-management.md

 # VMware Cloud Foundation Certificate Management

-This section provides information on how to use the PowerShell module for VMware Cloud Foundation Certificate Management to manage certificates for SDDC Manager and workload domain components [with the exception of ESXi hosts](esxi-certificate-management.md) in your VMware Cloud Foundation instance.
+This section provides information on how to use the PowerShell module for VMware Cloud Foundation Certificate Management to manage certificates for SDDC Manager and workload domain components [with the exception of ESX hosts](esxi-certificate-management.md) in your VMware Cloud Foundation instance.

 ## Configuring the Certificate Authority for SDDC Manager

-The [`Set-VCFCertificateAuthority`](../functions/Set-VCFCertificateAuthority.md) configures Microsoft Certificate Authority or OpenSSL Certificate Authority as SDDC Manager's Certificate Authority.
+The [`Set-VcfCertificateAuthority`](../functions/Set-VcfCertificateAuthority.md) configures Microsoft Certificate Authority or OpenSSL Certificate Authority as SDDC Manager's Certificate Authority.

 ### Configuring the Microsoft Certificate Authority for SDDC Manager